Patient's Query

 Hi doctor,

-Occasionally, I feel the random trembling feel on the right side of the left breast nipple.
-It may occur once a day, but not on every day.
-There is no pain and it started a week ago.
-I do also feel pain in stomach and heartburn.
+Occasionally, I feel the random trembling thing on the right side of the left breast nipple.
+It may occur once a day, but not every day.
+There is no pain, and it started a week ago.
+I also feel pain in my stomach and heartburn.
 I am currently on Pan 40 at night and Ecosprin once a week.
-I am a 91 year old male.
-My weight is 171 pounds and height is 5'5".
+I am a 91-year-old male.
+My weight is 171 pounds, and my height is 5'5".
 I had an ECG and USG done.
 Is there any serious heart problem?
+Please help.

 Hi,